 It is also working with Dance for Lifelong Wellbeing, a project that brings dance classes to older adults, activities and projects targeting the engagement of boys and men in dance, plus student support for those studying the Faculty of Education’s portfolio of initial teacher training programmes.

 Moreover, RAD offices throughout the UK and the world also offer a range of local bursaries and scholarships that enable young people to further their own dance aspirations.

 With Her Majesty Queen Elizabeth II as patron, the Academy has found support from the leading ballet dancers and choreographers of the past 90 years including Dames Margot Fonteyn, Ninette de Valois and Antoinette Sibley.
 Celebrated prima ballerina Darcey Bussell CBE is the current president.

-Sir Matthew Bourne, one of the most talented choreographers of all time, was honoured with the Queen Elizabeth II Coronation (QEII) Award last week, presented by Her Majesty the Queen.
-The award recognises Sir Matthew’s extraordinary gifts and his outstanding service to the art of dance.
+In 2016, Sir Matthew Bourne, one of the most talented choreographers of all time, was honoured with the Royal Academy of Dance’s most prestigious award: the Queen Elizabeth II Coronation (QEII) Award, presented by Her Majesty the Queen in person.

 The award was instituted in 1953 to commemorate the coronation of Queen Elizabeth II and was first bestowed in 1954 to Dame Ninette De Valois.
 Since then it has been awarded nearly every year to personalities in recognition of outstanding services to the art of ballet.
-This year however, was the first time that the award has been presented by the Queen herself.
+This occasion however, was the first time that the award has been presented by the Queen herself.